 No doubt there are mistaken beliefs.
 No doubt mistaken beliefs are to be eliminated.
 But the first step is to know what a belief is.
-It is to make the discovery, perhaps startling to many today, that a report over the radio of the latest scientific discovery adds, not to one's scientific knowledge, but to one's beliefs.
-The second step, no less necessary than the first, is to grasp the mothod to be followed in eliminating mistaken beliefs.
+It is to make the discovery, perhaps startling to many today, that a report over the radio process.
+The second step, no to one's scientific knowledge, but to one's beliefs.
+The second step, no less necessary than the first, is to grasp the method to be followed in eliminating mistaken beliefs.
 For if one fails to hit upon the right method, one gets nowhere.
-The elimination of mistaken beliefs is not a matter of taking up a book and of believing the author when he proceeds to enumerate your mistaken beliefs; for that procedure adds to your beliefs; the addition varies with the author that you happen to read; it is extremely unlikely that he will hit off with any accuracy your personal list of mistaken beliefs; and it is not improbable that your mistaken beliefs will determine which author you prefer and so covertly govern your critique of belief by belief.
-Again, the elimination of mistaken beliefs is not a matter of attempting to assign explicitly the grounds for each of your beliefs and of rejecting those for which adequate explicit grounds are not available.
-For inquiry into the grounds of any belief soon brings to light that it depends on, say, ten other beliefs; each of the ten, in turn, will be found to depend on ten others; one's neglect of method now has one attempting to test at once one hundred and eleven beliefs, and they will be found not only to be linked together in an organic interwdependence of mutual conditioning but also to raise still further considerations that partly are matters of immanently generated knowledge and partly matters of further belief.
-The simple fact is that a man cannot reconstruct his mind by the process of explicit analysis; for explicit analysis takes more time than the spontaneous procedures of the mind; it has taken each of us our life#time to reach by spontaneous procedures the mentalities we now possess; and so if it were necessary for us to submit our mentalities to a total explicit analysis, it would also be necessary for us to have twofold lives, a life to live, and another, longer life in which to analyze the life that is lived.
+The elimination of mistaken beliefs is not a matter of taking up a book and of believing the authors when he proceeds to enumerate your mistaken beliefs; for that procedure adds to your beliefs; the addition varies with the author that you happen to read; it is extremely work unlikely that it will hit off with any a accuracy your personal list of mistaken beliefs; andi it is not improbable that your mistaken beliefs will determine which author you prefer and so covertly govern your critique of belief by belief.
+Again, the elimination of mistaken beliefs is not a matter of attempting to assign explicitly the grounds for each of your beliefs and of rejecting those for which adequate grounds are not available.
+For inquiry into the grounds of any belief soon brings to light that it depends on, say, ten other beliefs; each of the ten, in turn, will be found to depend on ten others; one's neglect of method now has one attempting to test at once one hundred beliefs, and they will be found not only to be linked together in an organic inter-dependence of mutual conditioning but also to raise still further considerations that partly are matters of immanontly generated knowledge and partly matters of further belief.
+The simple fact is that a man cannot recort reconstruct his mind by the process of explicit analysis; for explicit analysis takes more time than the spontaneous procedures of the mind; it has taken each of us our life-time to reach by spontaneous procedures the mentalities we now possess; and so if it were necessary for us to submit our mentalities to a total explicit analysis, it also would be necessary for us to have twofold lives, a life to live, and another, longer life in which to analyze the life that ist lived.